phaidra/aleph-bag-import/README.md

-The names are parsed in a following way: (firstname),trim(lastname) Following special characters are removed from the names: '<<','>>'
+The names are parsed in a following way: (firstname),trim(lastname) Following special characters are removed from the names: '<<','>>' Firstname is ignored if it equals to `...`

 Eg: `Kurzböck, Joseph <<von>>` would be firstname: `Joseph von` lastname: `Kurzböck`